 In 1999 I earned my Ph.D. with summa cum laude from the Eberhard Karls University of Tübingen (Germany), one of Europe‘s premier research universities.
 As successor of Prof. Willi Hennig and Dr. Dieter Schlee I worked from 1999-2016 as curator for amber and fossil insects in the paleontological department at the State Museum of Natural History (SMNS) in Stuttgart (Germany), which is one of the 5 biggest natural history museums in Germany.

 I have authored or co-authored more than 125 scientific publications, including a co-edited book published by Cambridge University Press and a popular science book on evolution.
-I have discovered and described more than 160 new species (incl. three new insect orders), and have ten biological groups named by other scientists in my honor.
-I served on the editorial boards of two scientific journals (Archaeopteryx and Palaeodiversity) and have organized five large public exhibitions on earth history and evolution, including the largest event in Germany for the Darwin Year celebrations in 2009.
-I have been interviewed and featured widely in German and international media, and served as a science advisor for three natural history documentaries by BBC and Richard Attenborough.
+I have discovered and described more than 170 new species (incl. three new insect orders), and ten biological groups have been named by other scientists in my honor.
+I served on the editorial boards of three scientific journals (Archaeopteryx, Palaeodiversity, and BIO-Complexity), and have organized five large public exhibitions on earth history and evolution, including the largest event in Germany for the Darwin Year celebrations in 2009.
+I have been interviewed and featured widely in German and international media (incl.
+TV, radio, print, and online media), and served as a science advisor for three natural history documentaries by BBC and David Attenborough.

 Fossil history and systematics of insects (esp. dragonflies and damselflies, but also other palaeopterous pterygotes); Paleozoic fossil insects, and fossil insects from Mesozoic limestones and amber (currently with focus on the mid-Cretaceous entomofauna in Burmese amber); paleontological evidence against Neodarwinian evolution and for intelligent design theory (esp. the waiting time problem and discontinuities in the fossil record).